limitl3ss01/devops-aws-demo/README.md

 ---

 ## Project Overview
-This project demonstrates a complete DevOps workflow: from application code, through automated testing, Docker image build and publishing, infrastructure provisioning in AWS (Terraform), to deployment and running the app in the cloud.
-Perfect for a DevOps portfolio!
+This project is a hands-on implementation of a DevOps workflow.
+I wanted to combine coding, containerization, infrastructure as code, and cloud automation in one place.
+The core is a Flask API for managing tasks, but the real value is in the automation and deployment pipeline.

 ## Architecture
-- Python (Flask) app running in a Docker container
+- Python Flask app running in a Docker container
-- CI/CD: GitHub Actions (tests, build, push to Docker Hub)
+- CI/CD: GitHub Actions (tests, build, push to Docker Hub, deploy to AWS EC2)
 - Infrastructure as Code: Terraform (VPC, EC2, Security Group, SSH key)
 - Deployment: AWS EC2 (Ubuntu, Docker)
-- Monitoring: (optional, for future) Prometheus + Grafana
+- (Optional) Monitoring: Prometheus + Grafana

 ![Architecture Diagram](diagrams/architecture.png)